Britain's TSB bank still facing problem with app, online banking

-(Reuters) - Britain’s TSB bank is still facing problems with its digital services, its boss said on Tuesday, a day after the company apologized because some customers were unable to access their bank accounts online.
+April 24 (Reuters) - Britain’s TSB bank is still facing problems with its digital services, its boss said on Tuesday, a day after the company apologised because some customers were unable to access their bank accounts online.

 “I’ve just resurfaced after 48 hours with my teams who have been working as hard and fast as they can to get our services back up and running,” CEO Paul Pester said on Twitter.